prismofeverything/metamagicreality/README.md

 Copyright © 2017 Ryan Spangler

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+All code distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.

+Images All Rights Reserved.